 1 The specific WHO procedure for review of exempted preparations was developed in accordance with the Commission's guidelines for exemption.
-These guidelines, which were largely based on recommendations made by WHO, were approved by CND at its Eighth special session and are set forth in its resolution 1(S-VIII).
+These guidelines, which were largely based on recommendations made by WHO, were approved by CND at its Eighth special session and are set forth in its resolution 1 (S-VIII).
 See the report of the Commission in Economic and Social Council, Official Records, 1984, Supplement No. 3 (Document E/CN.7/1984/13).

 15. A pre-review is initiated when a proposal has been submitted to the Expert Committee with supporting information either by (1) the Secretariat, (2) any member of the Expert Committee, or (3) representatives of other organizations invited to participate in the Expert Committee meeting in accordance with paragraph 35.
+The Secretariat will put the proposed pre-review of a substance on the agenda of the first possible Expert Committee meeting.

 16. The categories of information for evaluating substances in pre-reviews are identical to those used in critical reviews.
-The Secretariat shall supply the supporting information required for prereview in the form of a brief summary of relevant information.
+The Secretariat shall supply the supporting information required for pre-review in the form of a brief summary of relevant information.
 At this stage the Expert Committee must decide whether the information warrants a critical review.
 If the Expert Committee determines that a critical review is not warranted then the Expert Committee should recommend no further evaluation of the substance.
 The pre-review is a preliminary analysis and findings at this stage should not determine whether the control status of a substance should be changed.
+The confidentiality of information received by WHO for use in the review will be respected if so requested by the provider.
+Appropriate arrangements to sustain confidentiality will be made when the Expert Committee has access to the information used to prepare the pre-review.

-17. The Expert Committee shall recommend a critical review if it finds that information may justify the scheduling or a change in the scheduling of the substance in the 1961 or 1971 Conventions, using the criteria in paragraphs 50 and 55.
+17. The Expert Committee shall recommend a critical review if it finds that information may justify the scheduling or a change in the scheduling of the substance in the 1961 or 1971 Conventions, using the criteria in paragraphs 48 to 59.